tkachenko24/consumption_fuel_calculator/README.md

-# consumption_fuel_calculator
+# vehicle_consumption_calculator
-A lightweight application for convenient monitoring of fuel expenses for your car.
+A lightweight application for convenient monitoring of energy expenses for your car.